 helm repo update

-2. Create a new file config/values.yaml.
+kubectl config use-context do-<your-cluster-name>config/values.yaml.
 This file will contain our custom configuration for sending events to our webhook URL using falcosidekick.
 In the configuration below, we are configuring falco to forward any events to the falcosidekick service making sure that events are output in JSON format.
-For falcosidekick, we configure our notification channel which is a webhook in our case with any custom headers that need to be sent as well as the minimum priority for events that should it should be triggered for.
+For falcosidekick, we configure our notification channel which is a webhook in our case with any custom headers that need to be sent as well as the minimum priority for events that should it should be triggered for.falco:

 jsonOutput: true